remix-run/remix/docs/route/should-reload.md

 ---
 title: unstable_shouldReload
+hidden: true
 ---

 # `unstable_shouldReload`

-<docs-warning>This API is unstable, we're confident in the use cases it solves but aren't sure about the API yet, it may change in the future.</docs-warning>

-<docs-warning>This feature is an <i>additional</i> optimization.
-In general, Remix's design does a great job of only calling the loaders that the next page needs and ensuring your UI is in sync with your server.
-When you use this feature you risk your UI getting out of sync with your server.
-Use with caution!</docs-warning>
+<docs-error>This API has been stabilized as [`shouldRevalidate`][shouldrevalidate], you should use it instead.
+This hook is no longer called starting in v1.10.0</docs-error>

+---

-This function lets apps optimize which routes should be reloaded on some client-side transitions.
+This function lets apps optimize which routes should be reloaded on some client-side transitions in v1.9.x and lower.

 ```ts
 import type { ShouldReloadFunction } from "@remix-run/react";